Virtual cycles of gauged Witten equation

 This paper is organized as follows.
-In Section \ref{section2} we recall the basic set-up of gauged Witten equation and perturbations in \cite{Tian_Xu}.
+In Section \ref{section2} we recall the basic set-up in \cite{Tian_Xu} of the gauged Witten equation and perturbations.
 In Section \ref{section3} we recall the linear Fredholm theory and then construct the virtual cycle in the case of strongly regular perturbations.
 This completes the definition of the correlation function.
-Sections 4--8 provide a proof of the invariance of the correlation function.
-In Section \ref{section4} we consider variations of strongly regular perturbations and state the bifurcation formula.
-In Section \ref{section5}, \ref{section6} and \ref{section7} we construct the virtual orbifold atlas and the virtual cycle on the universal moduli space over the family of perturbations.
-In Section \ref{section8} and Section \ref{section9} we prove Theorem \ref{thm410} and \ref{thm411}, which identifies the bifurcation term in the wall-crossing formula with the contribution of BPS solitons.
-In the appendix, we provide an abstract theory on virtual technique following \cite{Li_Tian}.
+Sections \ref{section4}---\ref{section6} discuss the proof of the invariance of the correlation function: in Section \ref{section4} we consider variations of strongly regular perturbations and state the wall-crossing formula.
+In Section \ref{section6} we discuss the orientation issue and (re)prove the Picard--Lefschetz formula in our context.
+The key wall-crossing formula is proved in the companion paper \cite{Tian_Xu_4}.

 During the preparation of this paper, there appeared \cite{CLLL_15} and \cite{FJR_GLSM} which use algebraic methods to construct virtual cycles for GLSM in the absence of broad punctures.
 During the preparation and revision of this paper, we developed a different setting in which we can construct a cohomological field theory for much more general GLSM spaces in the so-called {\it geometric phases} (see \cite{Tian_Xu_2017, Tian_Xu_geometric}).
 Recently there also appeared \cite{CFGKS} which uses categorical construction of cohomological field theories for certain GLSM spaces.